 On June 26, 1904, the late Father E.E.
 Gelhof met with a group of men from the Perryopolis area to begin the founding of the new parish of St. John the Baptist.
+On October 9, 1904, the church was dedicated.
 In May 1905, the late Father J.V.
 Vrana was appointed as pastor of the newly formed parish, and that same year acquired property for the cemetery.
 Father Vrana built a rectory and parish school in 1906, but financial problems forced the school to close in 1908.

 Father Vrana served as pastor of the parish community until April 1906, when the late Father Michael Tusek replaced him.
 Father Tusek served until July 1908, and the late Father Stanislaus Moravek became pastor until September 1911.
 The late Father F.C.
 Shea was then appointed as pastor and served until November 1916, when he was replaced by Father Charles J. Rosicki, who served the parish for 10 years.
 After his tenure, Father Rosicki was replaced by the founder of the parish, the Father E.E.
 Gelhof, who served once again until March 1929.
 The late Father S.M.
 Simko began his pastorate amidst the Great Depression, and served until his death June 16, 1934.
 During the two months until a new pastor could be appointed, the sacramental duties of the parish were assigned to a newly ordained priest with the same surname as Father Simko.
 A new pastor, the late Father Michael J. Conroy, was appointed in August 1934 and served until February 1935.
 He was succeeded by the late Father A.J.
 Suran, who served the parish community for 13 years.
 Father Suran formed the Altar Society of St. John the Baptist, which celebrated it’s 80th anniversary in 2016.
 The late Father John A. Stofcik arrived as pastor in January 1948.
 He remodeled the parish church and school rooms during his tenure, and also purchased five and one-half acres of property bordering the church.
 On the newly purchased land, Father Stofcik raised funds to build a new parochial school.